bluehabit/BlogPosts/Node/Node.md

 ## Why Node?

 `non-blocking I/O` - I/0 reading or writing to database, that is I/0 or input output.This could be database read write request, or making http request to another web server such as google map API for user current location.
 But I/O takes time.
+Non blocking makes it *great* for I/O applications.

 `NPM` - On `npmjs.com` is the largest ecosystem of open source libraries in the world.
 This is what makes Node fantastic, the cherry on top the community.
 People working everyday creating solutions to common problems like validating objects, or serving up content live using sockets.
 If you are trying to solve a problem that seems pretty broad, chances are its already solved on npm.
 For example if I want to validate some objects